 Consider the most recent statistics available from the National Center for Health Statistics, part of the CDC:

-The mean age for women having their first baby in 2010 was 25.
+The mean age for women having their first baby in 2013 was 26 compared to 2010 when it was 25.

 U.S. birth rate is 12.4 per 1,000 population